ksu-hmi/mouth-check/README.md

 Why the project is useful:

 This project can help underserved populations reach preventitive and diagnostic services more regularly without needing the exam by a dentist unless it is truly needed.
+An alert is added to the initial training process where an alert for caries or no caries detection is alerted to clinician.
+An outlook email window appears after evaluation for any forwarding of the radiograph to dental specialists, if needed.

 How users can get started with the project: